highlight/highlight.io/docs-content/general/6_product-features/1_session-replay/recording-network-requests-and-responses.md

 updatedAt: 2022-03-07T22:43:17.000Z
 ---

-Many times during debugging, it's useful to know what the network request/response headers and bodies are.
-Highlight allows you to record network headers and bodies.

-You can enable recording of network requests and responses by setting `networkRecording.recordHeadersAndBody` (see [NetworkRecordingOptions](../../../sdk/client.md#Hinit)) to `true` when initializing Highlight.
+Highlight out of the box shows you all the network requests durations, response codes, and sizes for a session.
+If you'd like more data such as the headers and bodies, you can enable recording of network requests and responses by setting `networkRecording.recordHeadersAndBody` (see [NetworkRecordingOptions](../../../sdk/client.md#Hinit)) to `true` when initializing Highlight.

 Highlight monkey patches `XmlHttpRequest` and `fetch` to record data from your app's requests/responses including status codes, headers, and bodies.